rapiddweller/rapiddweller-benerator-ce/doc/command_line_tools.md

 | dbPassword | user password |
 | dbSchema | Name of the schema to extract (defaults to the user name) |

-## Benchmark
+## Benchmark Tool

-Benerator provides a Benchmark tool to assess and compare the performance of different hard- and software systems.
+Benerator provides a Benchmark Tool to assess and compare the performance of typical generation or anonymization approach.

+It is of special use for you if you want to assess the generation/anonymization performance of different hard- and software settings, like number sof cores, operating system, Java virtual machine, system software configuration and Benerator Enterprise Edition's multithreading configuration.

-It performs a list of predefined typical generation and anonymization tasks and measures the performance.
+The different benchmarks used performs a list of predefined typical generation and anonymization tasks.

-To invoke it with standard settings, just open a text console or terminal and enter
+To invoke the Benchmark Tool with standard settings, just open a text console or terminal and enter

 `benerator-benchmark`

 Then the benchmark runs for a few minutes and prints a measurement summary.
 In Benerator Consumer Edition, only single-threaded execution is supported, so the report will look small like this:

 ```bash
 +---------------------------------------------------------------------------+